btrettel/plint/README.md

     the at least one button| is yellow, and the at least one widget| is blue.

-As commas, semi-colons, colons, and the end of a claim terminate claim elements, it is not necessary to annotate claims like the following, though doing so is harmless:
+As commas, semi-colons, colons, and the end of a claim terminate claim elements, it is not necessary to mark claims like the following, though doing so is harmless:

     1. A contraption| comprising:
     an enclosure|,